sst/guide/_examples/how-to-use-mongodb-in-your-serverless-app.md

 const users = await db.collection("users").find({}).limit(1).toArray();
 ```

-This will limit the no of users to 1 in the response object.
+This will limit the number of users to 1.

 ![JSON list of limit 1 users](/assets/examples/rest-api-mongodb/json-list-of-limit-1.png)